seizuresmiley/murasaki-bot/README.md

 A very basic Discord bot made to aid me in studying Python.

+Designed to be only used as a private bot in a single server in mind.

 Despite it being named after a Tokyo 7th Sisters character, most of the features are things that deal with Idolmaster mobile games.

 Data is pulled from these sources: